SchoemanClaudia/D20Bingo/README.md

 __Game Setup & Components:__
 - Sound: Set to auto mute on page load with buttons located in header
 - Rules: Give more information on gameplay within a modal, to not take up space within gameplay area
-- D20 Die: A standard 20-sided die used to roll random numbers 1-20
+- D20 Die: A standard 20-sided die used to roll random numbers 1 to 20
 - Roll CTA: D20 and timer is activated by on click of 'Roll' button
 - Countdown: Timer counts down from 00:45, player aims to achieve bingo before timer reaches 00:00
 - Previous Roll: Displays previous die roll number
 - Bingo Grid: Randomised 4x4 grid card containing numbers 1 to 20, randomly distributed with every new game
 - Marker: Digital dabber for player to mark their card on click within bingo card box
-- Bingo: A button located below game card to check validation of marked bingo card
+- Bingo: A button located below game card to check validation of manually marked bingo card
-- Message panel: Below bingo button to give feedback to player during gameplay
+- Message panel: Prompts below bingo button to give feedback to player during gameplay

 __Gameplay__
 - The player rolls a D20 die on first roll, thereafter die rolls automatically for the duration of game
-- Player marks the rolled number on the bingo card, only numbers rolled will be able to be marked within card grid
+- Manually marking the rolled numbers on the bingo card on click, only numbers rolled will be able to be marked within card grid
 - The goal is to complete a row, column or diagonal line of a 4 number pattern on the card as quickly as possible
 - Special rolls are included to keep the game interesting:
   - 20 = Saving Throw: Adds 10 seconds to timer